Staal scores 2, Dubnyk hurt in Wild’s 3-0 win over Oilers

 Staal had two assists in Minnesota’s first eight games.

-He exceeded that point total in just over five minutes of the first period when Minnesota built a 3-0 lead, its first time this season scoring three goals in a period.
+He exceeded that point total in just over five minutes of the first period when Minnesota scored all its goals, the first time this season scoring three goals in a period.

-Staal scored his first of the season, putting home a rebound of Jordan Greenway’s shot midway through the period.
+Staal scored his first of the season, putting home a rebound of Greenway’s shot.
 In his 16th season, Staal’s previous goal-less drought to start the season was six games.

-Seventy-five seconds later, Staal converted a rebound of Carson Soucy’s blast.
-Soucy got an assist for his first point in 10 career games.
-Greenway was crushed by Josh Archibald as he poked the puck back to Soucy, went to the locker room and did not return.

 Hunt, a defenseman, scored his fourth on a power play four minutes later.
 Staal got the second assist.
 It was the first power-play goal allowed on the road by Edmonton in 16 attempts.